Lower Selway Rafting

 The Selway River is protected by the U.S. Congress under the Wild and Scenic Rivers Act and is one of Idaho's most pristine rivers.
 This piece of Idaho is unique because it includes a temperate rainforest.
 Some of the plants found here are also found on Washington's Olympic Peninsula, but nowhere else.
 ROW's Lower Selway rafting trips float you through a scenic masterpiece.

-You have the choice of riding in a raft or paddling your own sit-on-top kayak or inflatable kayak.
-Your rafting or kayaking adventure on the Selway begins and ends at River Dance Lodge, Idaho's Outdoor Adventure Resort.
+You have the choice of riding in a raft or paddling your own sit-on-top kayak or inflatable kayak, depending on water levels and availability.
+Your rafting or kayaking adventure on the Selway begins and ends near Syringa, Idaho.

 Permits & Licenses: